 Polar nights in Scandinavia are an interesting experience for travelers.
 During the polar nights In northern Scandinavia, there is twilight, at most, depending on the location.
 This can last two to three months.

 In northern Norway's Hammerfest (the northernmost city in the world), the sun remains hidden for 1,500 hours.
-However, it is not as dire as it may sound.
+It is not as dire as it may sound.
 During the polar nights, the landscape is covered in snow, beautifully reflecting the light of the stars above.

 Twilight around noon usually gives enough light to read by.
 Plus, the window of time of the polar nights is the perfect time to watch the northern lights (Aurora Borealis).

 Polar night is 24 hours of darkness inside the polar circles.
 A popular misunderstanding is that the locations experiencing lots of polar days (also known as the midnight sun) also experience the most polar nights.
 Twilight makes this untrue.